orbeon/orbeon-forms-doc/xforms/controls/input.md

 The configuration is a JSON map of string to string.
 The algorithm is as follows:

-- If the configuration is blank string, sanitation is turned off.
+- If the configuration is blank string, sanitization is turned off.
-- If not blank, then the JSON configuration is parsed and sanitation is turned on.
+- If not blank, then the JSON configuration is parsed and sanitization is turned on.
 - Each mapping contains a search string on the left, and a replacement string on the right.
 - For each mapping, all instances of the search string in the input data are replaced with the replacement string.
 - Each replacement is applied in the order in which it appears in the JSON map.